 Since joining NCFA in May 2007, Lauren has also served as development associate and assistant director of development and external relations.
 She has a heartfelt passion for children and families that stems from her own experience being adopted into a loving family as a baby.

 Lauren earned a B.S. in Governmental Administration from Christopher Newport University.
 Her previous experience includes health care lobbying and serving on staff with the late U.S. Representative Jo Ann Davis.
 She enjoys tennis, golf, camping, photography, and cooking in her spare time.
-Lauren and her husband, David, reside in Arlington, VA with their two dogs, Max and Jefferson.
+Lauren and her husband, David, reside in Arlington, VA with their newborn daughter and two dogs, Max and Jefferson.

 Wayne and Vicki Allgaier joined NCFA in June 2011 for an 18 month fellowship.
 Wayne retired in 2008 after 34 years as a family physician in Brunswick, Maryland, where he and Vicki still reside.
 Vicki served as volunteer coordinator of adoption services in the Maryland Agency of LDS Family Services for 13 years.
 After Wayne’s retirement, they completed a two year missions project in Helsinki Finland through their church.
 Wayne and Vicki will be focusing primarily on ways to expand services to NCFA’s members and other constituents, as well as broadening the scope of NCFA’s membership.
 They understand the importance of family, and strongly endorse NCFA’s mission to offer this opportunity to every child.
 They are the parents of 6 children and have 25 grandchildren.